-Waiting in line is never easy for young children, but after a long day of fun and excitement at Disney, it can be especially challenging for them.
-Being prepared with some simple activities children can do while standing in line can make the wait much easier for everyone
+Waiting in line is never easy for young kids, after a long day of fun and excitement at Disney, those lines can be especially challenging.

 Games & Apps

-Out came the iPhone with 20GB Data plan and no roaming fees across Europe.
+Out came the iPhone with a beefy data plan and no roaming fees across the European Union.
 I opened YouTube and played a few episodes of Peppa Pig and everyone was happy.
 We even caught the attention of a few other children and they all started to gather around my little 5.5 inch iPhone screen.
-I bet those parents were happy that I came prepared just as much as I was.
+It certainly had a quieting effect for the kids.

-Mickey is ALL OVER the Disney parks.
+You will find Hidden Mickeys throughout the Disney Parks.
 In fact, there’s a whole guidebook devoted to finding them in obscure places.
 Even if there isn’t one near you or in your queue, let them look and make up their own.
-Who are they hurtin?